Zurehma/AML_Project/README.md

 The corresponding report can be found [here](./s335057_s323502_project5.pdf).

-The SGDM code and centralized benchmarks can be found in the [Centralized directory](./Centralized).
+The SGDM code and centralized benchmarks can be found in [Centralized](./Centralized).
-The code and results for the large batch optimizers LARS and LAMB can be found in the [LargeBatch Directory](./LargeBatch).
+The code and results for the large batch optimizers LARS and LAMB can be found in [LargeBatch](./LargeBatch).
 The code and results for the localSGD can be found in [LocalSGD](./LocalSGD).